 Your complete satisfaction is our ultimate goal.
-If you have any questions or comments about this product, please contact our Consumer Support Center at 1-888-845-4641.
+If you have any questions or comments about this product, please contact the dealer from whom you purchased it, or contact our Consumer Support Center at 1-888-845-4641.

 We appreciate your choice of our range and hope that you will again select our products for your other major appliance needs.